 Welcome

-Greetings from Jamie Phillips
+Greetings from Hui Fang

-Our educational programs including Bachelor’s, Master’s, Doctoral, and Graduate Certificate programs in ECE and Cybersecurity prepare our students at all career stages with the fundamentals, experience, and innovative mindset to lead us to a better future.
-Our degree programs closely integrate theory, design, and practice, with a supporting infrastructure of our iSuite student community space, world-class research facilities developed by our faculty, and core facilities such as the Nanofabrication Facility and MakerGym at the University of Delaware.
+Our educational programs, including Bachelor’s, Master’s, Doctoral, and Graduate Certificate programs in ECE, Cybersecurity, and AI Engineering, prepare students at all career stages with the fundamentals, experience, and innovative mindset to lead us to a better future.
+Our degree programs closely integrate theory, design, and practice, supported by an infrastructure that includes our iSuite student community space, world-class research facilities developed by our faculty, and core facilities such as the Nanofabrication Facility and the Pearson Hall Maker Space.

 Fast Facts